 Pregnancy Yoga Teacher Training Intensive with Laura Gilmore and Ali Woozley

-BCY is delighted to be offer our first pregnancy teacher training in 2013.
-We have created a course that recognises the physical, emotional and spiritual aspects of pregnancy, birth and motherhood.
+BCY is delighted to offer a course that recognises the physical, emotional and spiritual aspects of pregnancy, birth and motherhood.

 We offer a “whole-woman” centred approach, whereby you are able to create pregnancy yoga classes that could offer support to women on many levels, and encourage women to create their own support networks as they move into this next phase of their lives.